RSV: What Parents Need to Know This 2025-2026 Season

 • Routine vitamin D supplementation to infants was associated with a reduced risk of respiratory tract infection, lower respiratory tract infection, and hospitalization for respiratory tract infection during the first 6 months of life, with the lowest risk found in infants receiving supplements 5–7 days/week.

-• Zinc (liquid or capsules).
-Zinc has anti-viral properties and is important in defending against all respiratory viruses including the flu and the coronavirus.
+• Zinc (capsules).
+Zinc has anti-viral properties and is important in defending against all respiratory viruses, including the flu and the coronavirus.

-• Bovine immunoglobulin (IgG) (Mega IgG).
+• Immunoglobulin (IgG) (capsules or powder).
 A number of studies suggest that bovine IgG or colostrum (from human breast milk) may prevent or lessen viral respiratory tract infections.

 While there is no “magic bullet” to cure RSV, we can provide symptom relief and support the immune system to fight off this pesky virus!